Cost-aware Bayesian Optimization via the Pandora's Box Gittins Index: The Pandora's Box Gittins index for Bayesian optimization

 To understand this acquisition function class, one can think of it via the following approximation: for the general cost-aware Bayesian optimization problem, we (a) correctly incorporate observed data into the prior to obtain the posterior, but then (b) pick new samples according to the rule that would have been Bayesian-optimal if the posterior had no correlations.
 Said differently, $\alpha^{\f{PBGI}}$ arises from exactly solving a simplified dynamic program, where the simplification is of a spatial nature, rather than the usual temporal lookahead.
 One can therefore expect this acquisition function to work best in situations where correlations are not the decisive factor for determining performance.

 In what problems does this happen?
 In stationary kernels, correlations encode local dependence.
-Therefore, one can expect $\alpha^{\f{PBGI}}$ to be approximately-optimal in settings where the key decisions involves choosing between different far-away data points.
+Therefore, one can expect $\alpha^{\f{PBGI}}$ to be approximately-optimal in settings where the key decisions involve choosing between different far-away data points.
 One can intuitively expect this to occur more often in high-dimensional problems, where the volume of the search space is large and most points are far away from each other.
 We will examine this point empirically in the sequel.

-\textbf{Computation.} To compute $\alpha^{\f{PBGI}}$ efficiently, note that $y \|> \f{EI}_\psi(x;y)$ is monotone.
-As a result, the value $g$ can be computed efficiently via bisection search.
-In \Cref{apdx:theory:gradient}, we show that (i) its gradient can be computed straightforwardly via an explicit analytical expression without any additional optimization, and (ii) the resulting computational costs are much closer to those of expected improvement than those of expensive multi-step-lookahead-based approaches.
+\paragraph{Computation.} To compute $\alpha^{\f{PBGI}}$ efficiently, note that $y \|> \f{EI}_\psi(x;y)$ is monotone.
+As a result, the value $g$ in \eqref{eqn:gittins_acquisition} can be computed efficiently via bisection search.
+In \Cref{apdx:theory:gradient}, we show that (i) the gradient of $\alpha^{\f{PBGI}}$ can be computed straightforwardly via an explicit analytical expression without any additional optimization, and (ii) the resulting computational costs are closer to those of expected improvement than those of expensive multi-step-lookahead-based approaches.

+\paragraph{Extension to stochastic and non-automatically-differentiable costs.} One can show that \Cref{thm:cost-per-sample} holds in the more general case where the cost function is random, as long as one substitutes $c(x)$ with its mean.
+The same holds for \Cref{thm:equivalence}, as shown in \Cref{apdx:theory:equivalence}.
+In this setting, therefore, stochasticity of $c(x)$ affects performance, but does not change the optimal strategy.
+Building on these observations, we propose extensions of $\alpha_t^{\f{PBGI}}$ to the more general setting where costs are modeled using a log-normal process in \Cref{apdx:theory:unknown_cost}.

-\textbf{Qualitative behavior and comparisons.} Compared to cost-unaware acquisition functions such as expected improvement, the Pandora's Box Gittins index can be more risk-averse if costs are large or more risk-seeking if costs are small.
-In heterogeneous-cost budget-constrained settings, this tradeoff is mediated by $\lambda$, and the obtained decisions can differ significantly from those of widely-used baselines such as expected improvement per unit cost.
+\paragraph{Qualitative behavior and comparisons.} Compared to cost-unaware acquisition functions such as EI, PBGI can be more risk-averse if costs are large or more risk-seeking if costs are small.
+In varying-cost budget-constrained settings, this tradeoff is mediated by $\lambda$, and the obtained decisions can differ significantly from those of widely-used baselines such as EIPC.
 In particular, PBGI can make qualitatively different decisions on problems where there is a high-variance point with a large cost, among a set of many low-variance low-cost points.
-In \Cref{fig:EIPC_stuck}, we adapt the construction of \textcite[Section A]{astudillo2021multi} into a one-dimensional Bayesian optimization problem with a non-stationary prior, and observe that EIPC indeed has substantially worse performance than PBGI.
+In \Cref{fig:EIPC_stuck}, we adapt the construction of \textcite[Section A]{astudillo2021multi} into a one-dimensional Bayesian optimization problem with a non-stationary prior, and observe that EIPC---even in its numerically stable logarithmic form described in \Cref{sec:experiments}---has substantially worse performance than PBGI.